 The Continental was the vision of George Coppin, a performer, politician and an entrepreneur known as the father of Melbourne theatre.
 Built in 1875, the hotel bought European luxury to the shores of Sorrento – a small seaside town on the Mornington Peninsula in Victoria, Australia.

-Across the Indian Ocean in Cyprus, Woods Bagot is leading a project called Minthis Hills.
-Currently under construction, Minthis Hills shares The Continental’s commitment to offering premium wellness facilities to its guests.
-Deliberately located away from the rest of the development in order to create a tranquil setting, a wellness spa is set alongside a 25-meter lap pool, hydrotherapy pool, gym, treatment rooms, and a yoga studio – complemented by a landscaped courtyard and topped with overgrown green roofs.
+Across the Indian Ocean in Cyprus, Woods Bagot-designed Minthis shares The Continental’s commitment to premium wellness facilities.
+Deliberately located away from the rest of the development in order to create a tranquil setting, the wellness spa is set alongside a 25-meter lap pool, hydrotherapy pool, gym, treatment rooms, and a yoga studio – complemented by a landscaped courtyard and topped with overgrown green roofs.

 The health benefits of connection to nature and landscape have been closely considered by our designers at Minthis Hills, who have ensured rest and relaxation occurs among natural light and spectacular views.

-Celebrating Cyprus’s rich cultural history and gorgeous natural environment, Minthis Hills transforms a 1 200-acre site into a residential complex and resort.
-Only five percent of the site is being developed while the remainder will be left undisturbed to preserve the landscape.
+Celebrating Cyprus’s rich cultural history and gorgeous natural environment, Minthis Hills transforms a 1,200-acre site into a residential complex and resort.
+Only five percent of the site is being developed while the remainder is left undisturbed to preserve the landscape.

-The ability of The Continental and Minthis Hills to merge health with hospitality speaks to a wider potential emerging in the hotel sector: treatment-based stays.
-Medical tourism and ‘medi spas’ – which have a medical program and are operated under the supervision of licensed health care professionals – are increasingly popular.
+The Continental and Minthis’s ability to merge health with hospitality speaks to a wider potential emerging in the hotel sector: treatment-based stays.
+Medical tourism and ‘medi spas’ – which offer medical programs operated under the supervision of licensed healthcare professionals – are growing increasingly popular.

 “A future where a more private, dignified and personalised health journey needs to be made possible – and the answer lies in hotels.”